Designing For & With

 Pros:

-• Directly responds to user need.
+• Directly responds to user needs.

-• Able to be integrated into Zoom
+• Able to be integrated into Zoom.

 Cons: